 ** Good with a camera?

-Most out there aren’t… Yes, the new digital cameras can solve a lot of technical photo problems.
-But, if you have an eye for composition and a feel for color and exposure that goes beyond just taking a good picture, you could find yourself with a string of assignments like these:
+If you have an eye for composition and a feel for color and exposure that goes beyond just taking a snapshot, you could find yourself with a string of assignments like these:

 –Need 12 mouth-watering photographs of Christmas pastry…